ktbs/ktbs/doc/source/tutorials/install/install-local-ktbs.rst

 REST console
 ~~~~~~~~~~~~

-Enter the kTBS root URL in a browser and use the built-in web interface to interact with kTBS.
+Enter the kTBS root URL in a browser and use the built-in web interface, named *REST console*,  to interact with kTBS.

 .. image:: ktbs-rest-console.png